wprichar/DevOPs-tooling/README.md

 ### SauceLabs selenium test with database check

-In this stage a selenium test is executed on the front end to send a message to the cloudant database using **Sauce Labs**.
+In this stage a selenium test is executed on the front end to send a message to the Cloudant test database using **Sauce Labs**.
 After that, a mocha test is run to check there is a value in the newly created test database.
 The Sauce Labs artifacts are uploaded to the **ARTIFACTS** tab in **View logs and history** .
 The Mocha test results are written to junit-xml and you can see them in the **TEST** tab in **View logs and history**.
-You find the scripts in test/sauce in the root directory for your DevOPs service.
+You can find the scripts ran in this stage in the test/sauce folder in your root directory of DevOPs services.

 ### Delete testing environment